-Ted Clements, head of design at Antares Yachts is constantly thinking about hull shapes, sheer lines and weight distribution.
+Ted Clements, head of design at Antares Catamarans is constantly thinking about hull shapes, sheer lines and weight distribution.
 It is ultimately the obligation of the designer to take care of the customers, even if it means tempering some of their design ideas.

 Catamaran design came naturally to Ted.
 Two saturated logs found on shore, some salvaged boards for a bridgedeck, a shower curtain for propulsion and a wooden crate for a seat, solved a lot of the initial stability issues when designing his first vessel at his childhood cottage.

 Ted’s career started nearly 35 years ago when he answered a small help wanted ad for a marine mechanic position at the Royal Canadian Yacht Club.
 While the RCYC had a well-equipped marine yard, Ted quickly discovered that he was “it” – in other words, the only person with technical knowledge in the yard.
 He had to become the expert in the mechanical field, servicing everything from converted antique steam ferry boats from the 1800’s to vintage Alden ketches complete with teak decks and oval cockpits.

 Ted later joined a group of partners and established a repair and construction facility that worked on major reconstructions and bare hull outfitting.
 Harbour Marine was later purchased by C&C Yachts and became their repair division.

 Ted was involved in major contracts for the rebuild and refit of commercial and government vessels.
 One of the ongoing projects was a new construction contract to built a series of hydrographic launches of the Nelson 34 pilot boat design.
 This project expanded to supply other launches of various sizes.